 Unless you’ve been living under a rock the last couple months, you probably heard about the latest YouTube update being implemented in 2023:

 Google is officially removing all “contextual” targeting options from their platform.
+And as a Youtube ads agency collectively with all other marketers - we went: "oooooooh nooooooooooooooo"

 In other words, advertisers won’t be able to leverage targeting options like keyword or placement targeting to drive conversions any longer.